-One in five plant species are at risk of extinction worldwide.
-Growing concerns for the loss of plant genetic diversity and species’ extinctions, as well as advancing know-how to make successful conservation collections, motivates CPC Network scientists to collect seeds from wild populations and bank them.
+Two in five plant species are at risk of extinction worldwide.
+Growing concerns for the loss of plant genetic diversity and species’ extinctions, as well as advancing know-how to make successful conservation collections, motivates CPC network scientists to collect seeds from wild populations and bank them.

 The great diversity of plants throughout the world helps define our sense of place and our cultural heritage.
 Plants have great economic value—providing food, shelter, medicine, and the basis of our livelihoods.